 1> upon random access problem indication from SCG MAC; or

-1> upon indication from SCG RLC that the maximum number of retransmissions has been reached:

-2> consider radio link failure to be detected for the SCG i.e. SCG-RLF;
+1> upon indication that the maximum number of retransmissions has been reached for an SCG RLC bearer that logical channel association is not configured or not restricted to only SCell(s) for CA duplication;2> consider radio link failure to be detected for the SCG i.e. SCG-RLF;

-Editor’s Note: FFS: How to handle RLC failure in CA duplication for SCG DRB and SRB.

 2> initiate the SCG failure information procedure as specified in 5.7.3 to report SCG radio link failure.

+1> upon indication that the maximum number of retransmissions has been reached for an SCG RLC bearer that logical channel association is restricted to only SCell(s) for CA duplication;

+2> initiate RLC failure information procedure as specified in 5.7.x to report RLC failure;